-The typical vacation planning and travel buying cycle is pretty complex.
+The typical vacation planning and travel buying cycles are pretty complex.
 At its most basic, a typical traveler’s path to vacationland can be broken down into 5 stages.

 Targeting hotel guests at these 5 stages of travel helps increase reservations.
 (Tweet This)

 Many people often think of online marketing as simply selecting the right keywords and optimizing a website for those keywords in Google.
 That is only a small piece of the pie.
 And you can never have a truly effective online marketing campaign by only focusing on a single channel at a single point in a traveler’s buying cycle.

 To neglect to target the user at the other stages of their buying process is to miss out on a huge opportunity to digitally greet them at every step of the way to their purchase.